martialchess/Simple-Web-API/README.md

 # Notes API 📒

 A simple Node.js + Express API to create, view, and delete notes.
+Created this project to practice REST APIs, Express and Node.

 ## Features
 - GET all notes